nismod/microsimulation/README.md

 NB Ensure you install humanleague version 2 or higher - this package uses features that are not available in earlier versions.

 ### Installation and Testing
+The UKCensusAPI package requires an API key to function correctly, see [here](http://github.com/virgesmith/UKCensusAPI/README.md) for details

 ```
 ./setup.py install
 ./setup.py test